-I believe that therapy is ultimately about hope and no matter what has happened in a person’s past, no matter how dysfunctional their relationships currently are, that there is always hope.
+I believe that therapy is ultimately about hope, and no matter how big the problems are the smallest of hopes can be built up and used to overcome them.
 I love the analogy of our lives as a story and the chapter entitled “Tomorrow” hasn’t been written yet.
 As I see it, therapy can help clients realize that they are the authors of their own story and therefore they get to decide how the next chapter turns out.

 I see clients for evening and weekend appointments and offer reduced fee services for clients who cannot comfortably afford to pay full fee for services.
-I also offer premarital counseling which may qualify couples for a discounted, and in some cases, free marriage license in the state of Georgia.
+I also offer premarital counseling which may qualify couples for a discounted marriage license in the state of Georgia.

 Aaron is seeing clients in the Athens location.

 - Claire Nichols Zimmerman, LCSW, CIRT

 - Jennifer Price Smith, LMFT

 - Leslie M. Sessley, MSW, LCSW